 - Children love to deconstruct and dismantle used devices and electronics.
 There is an astonishing dynamic between 'rebellion and curiosity', which leads people to want to 'open the black box'.

 - Do not be afraid of phases of chaos.

 - Give limitations: structure materials, or make a stocklist beforehand, rather than leaving participants totally free to develop their own directions and assignments.

 - Focus on more the process and less on the end-result.

 - Do not be afraid to not have all answers and knowledge, and go on a learning adventure with children.

 - Start with a small success experience and build upon that to gradually engage in more complex projects.

 Peers (high school students) as facilitators can be very inspiring.
 Peers were seen as role models; by seeing that someone of their generation can already be an entrepreneurial social innovator, the learners got the confidence and realisation that they can become this themselves.

 More about DO IT?

 Some text in this blog comes from DO IT project deliverable D4.2.
-Following its approval, the full report will be available here with more lessons learned, recommendations, and documentation of the DO IT products.
 Explore the DO IT toolbox, with methods and tools to help with your own social innovation project.